Affiliate Marketing for Beginners: Key Terminology

 The number of times your ad has been seen by site visitors.

-Website visitor with the potential of making a purchase/becoming a customer.
+Website visitors with the potential of making a purchase/becoming a customer.

 The act of buying onsite advertising space.